AV-AI-2025/Athlete-Vision-Task/README.md

 # Athlete Vision Take-Home Task

+## Overview
+This repository provides a template for the **Athlete Vision** take-home tasks for the Lead AI Developer, NLP/ML Developer, and Backend Developer roles.
+Fork this repo, complete your assigned task in the appropriate directory, and submit via GitHub.
+The task should take 4–6 hours and use free tools (e.g., Python, Google Colab, Heroku free tier).

 ## Instructions
 1. Fork this repo and clone to your machine.
 2. Install dependencies: `pip install -r requirements.txt`.
-3. Download sample data from the provided Google Drive link.
+3. Download sample data from the provided Google Drive link (shared after NDA).
 4. Complete your task in the appropriate directory (`lead_ai/`, `nlp_ml/`, or `backend/`).
 5. Save outputs in the `output/` subdirectory.
 6. Write a 1-page PDF explanation (500 words max) and save in `output/`.